Hotel room invasion robbery is frightening and dangerous for travelers.

 Some hotel room invasion robbery perpetrators appear to enjoy the intimidation, domination, and violence and some claim it’s a “rush.”
 Some hotel robbers are also opportunist rapists and may sexually assault their victims.

 The act of committing a hotel room invasion robbery is escalating much like a carjacking.
 The reason for the increase seems to follow a similar pattern.
 Much like automobiles, the traditional commercial targets for robbers have hardened themselves against criminal attacks.
 Technology has allowed commercial establishments to install better locks and other anti-crime deterrent devices.

 Guest room robbers have privacy once inside and don’t have to deal with security or hotel staff or other guests who might suddenly appear.

-Once the offenders take control of a guest room, they can force the occupants to open room safes, locate hidden valuables, supply keys to the car, and PIN numbers to their ATM cards.
-Guest room robbers will increase their escape time by disabling the phones and sometimes leave their victims bound or incapacitated.
+Once the offenders take control of a guest room, they can force the occupants to open room safes, locate hidden valuables, and supply keys to the car, and PIN numbers to their ATM cards.
+Guest room robbers will increase their escape time by taking or disabling phones and sometimes leaving their victims bound or incapacitated.